 Businesses have relied on bank loans, and other bank-based finance options, for as long as banks have been around.
 In fact, a bank loan or business credit card is often the first option that comes to mind when seeking finance.

-* In comparison to some of the other options, business finance from a bank is usually provided at a relatively low interest rate.
+- Business finance from a bank is usually provided at a relatively low interest rate.

-* You don’t have to look far to find a bank that offers business finance.
-There will be branches in your home town.
+- You don’t have to look far to find a bank that offers business finance.
+There will be branches in your hometown.

-* Many banks require some form of collateral, to provide a secured loan.
+- Many banks require some form of collateral to provide a secured loan.
 When you run a small business and finance is required to grow, you may not have any collateral to offer.
 An unsecured loan requires the bank to take a risk, and as a result it will come with a higher interest rate than the alternative.

 Types of products offered: